synthmata/ccynthmata/README.md

     max="16383" min="0" type="range" >
 ```

-For a more complete working example see my: [Volca Drum Editor](https://github.com/synthmata/synthmata.github.io/tree/master/volca-drum)
+For a more complete working example see my [Volca Drum Editor](https://github.com/synthmata/synthmata.github.io/tree/master/volca-drum)

 ## TODO:
 * Write the rest of the documentation
 * Parameter display.

 ## Known Issues / Notes / Caveats
-* midiCcTotal only works properly for checkable controls (radiobuttons are the obvious use case).
+* midiCcTotal only works properly for checkable controls (radio-buttons are the obvious use-case).
 This may be a feature rather than a bug...